apolloakora/edict.pipelines/README.md

 ---

-## step 5 - ansible pre-flight checks
+## 9. Perform Ansible's Pre-flight Checks

 Run through this checklist before you let Ansible take-off and create your kubernetes cluster.